No Time for Sergeants

-No Time for Sergeants is a 1954 best-selling novel by Mac Hyman, which was adapted into a teleplay on The United States Steel Hour, a popular Broadway play and 1958 motion picture, as well as a 1964 television series.
+No Time for Sergeants is a 1954 novel by the American writer Mac Hyman, which was adapted into a teleplay on The United States Steel Hour, a popular Broadway play and 1958 motion picture, as well as a 1964 television series.
 The book chronicles the misadventures of a country bumpkin named Will Stockdale who is drafted into the U.S. Army during World War II and assigned to the U.S. Army Air Forces.
 Hyman was in the Army Air Forces during World War II.

 Adaptations in other media

 Ira Levin adapted Hyman's novel for a one-hour teleplay that appeared as an episode on The United States Steel Hour television series in 1955.
 An expanded version appeared on Broadway at the Alvin Theatre later that year.
 In 1958, a film version was released.

 Television adaptation (1955)

 Ira Levin's adaptation of the novel appeared live on March 15, 1955, on the anthology series The United States Steel Hour.
 It starred Andy Griffith as Will Stockdale, Harry Clark as his nemesis and inadvertent mentor Sergeant Orville King, as well as Robert Emhardt, Eddie Le Roy and Alexander Clark.
 A kinescope recording of the broadcast is available.